 What are carpenter ants?

 In nature, carpenter ants are a beneficial species.
 As these ants tunnel through and make their nests inside dead or decaying wood, they help speed up the decomposition process.
-The warm, humid weather in Florida provides carpenter ants with plenty of water-damaged and decaying wood.
+The warm, humid weather in our central Florida service area provides carpenter ants with plenty of water-damaged and decaying wood.
 Unfortunately, these ants often enter into homes and other structures too, and when they do, they wreak havoc.

 Are carpenter ants dangerous?